-Plenty of hot springs
+Plenty of hot springs in Leukerbad in Switzerland

-Apparently there are special ‘sauna’ activities like this that take place all day long and even though I had to slink out before he was finished (I swear, it was liked being microwaved in a searing botanical garden), I’m keen to check out the rest of ‘activity menu’ because there is no telling what these imaginative Swiss spa folk will come up with next.
+Apparently there are special ‘sauna’ activities like this that take place all day long and even though I had to slink out before he was finished (I swear, it was liked being microwaved in a botanical garden), I was keen to check out the rest of ‘activity menu’ because there is no telling what these imaginative Swiss spa people in Leukerbad will come up with next.

-Let me count the ways to spa
+Let me count the ways to spa in Leukerbad, Switzerland

-You really could occupy yourself 100% of the time at the spa, but realizing that this is Mark’s holiday too, we have also started hiking (See?
-His back is better already!), taking day trips (well, at least one so far, to Bern and we’re thinking of Zermatt), and taken a cable car high up into the Alps and … and … well, what more do you need?
-Oh, yes, we’ve also shopped for Swiss army knives.
+You really could occupy yourself 100% of the time at the Leukerbad spas, but realizing that this is Mark’s holiday too, we’ve also spent a lot of time hiking (See?
+His back is better already!), taking day trips (well, at least one so far, to Bern and we’re thinking of Zermatt), and we took a cable car high up into the Alps and … and … well, what more do you need?
+Oh, yes, we also shopped for Swiss army knives.

-Even if we weren’t doing all these day trips and outdoorsy excursions, I’m sure the Sauna Village alone would be enough to keep him here for the winter (and if we stayed here once winter really hit, then we could ski, too.)
+Even if we weren’t doing all these day trips and outdoorsy excursions, I’m sure the Sauna Village alone would be enough to keep Mark in Leukerbad for the winter (and if we stayed here once the snow really hit, then we could ski, too.)

-Travel tips for Leukerbad
+Travel tips for Leukerbad, Switzerland

-Leukerbad is located in the canton of Valais in the southwestern part of Switzerland.
+How to get to Leukerbad.
+The town is located in the canton of Valais in the southwestern part of Switzerland.
 To get there, take the train to Leuk and bus 471 from there.
 (The bus stop is right at the train station and times are coordinated with the trains, so it’s not so complicated.)